Skip advert

 Advertisement

-We’ve been eagerly awaiting the next rotary-powered Mazda sports car since the RX-8 went off sale in 2010, and while tightening emissions regulations mean that the Wankel engine is unlikely to return in its traditional form, Mazda is at least exploring its use in future EVs
+We’ve been eagerly awaiting the next rotary-powered Mazda sports car since the RX-8 went off sale in 2010, and while tightening emissions regulations mean that the Wankel engine is unlikely to return in its traditional form, Mazda is at least exploring its use in future EVs.
+The MX-30 R-EV has already come to market with a rotary range extender, but the firm's Iconic SP sports car concept is an altogether more exciting application of similar technology – and it could land in showrooms.

 Advertisement - Article continues below

-The use of a compact twin-rotor range extender enables a low centre of gravity and a sleek bonnet line, and while Mazda hasn’t detailed the Iconic SP’s motor and battery layout, it’s said to generate 365bhp with a kerb weight of 1450kg.
-The idea is that while the electric motors provide propulsion, the rotary engine can serve as a generator to boost range, with the potential for different fuel types – including hydrogen – to be used for this purpose.
+The RX-7 inspiration isn't just visual, either.
+The concept's electric powertrain uses a compact rotary range extender, which enables a low centre of gravity and a sleek bonnet line.
+The idea is that while the car is driven by one or more e-motors (Mazda hasn't specified how many), the twin-rotor engine acts as a generator to boost range, with the potential for different fuel types – including hydrogen – to be used for this purpose.
+The Iconic SP’s motor and battery specs haven't been announced, but it’s said to generate 365bhp with a kerb weight of 1450kg.

-The Iconic SP’s ultra-minimalist design language is unlikely to reach production any time soon, but its cabin is closer to showroom-ready.
-Mazda has stuck to tradition with a simple round steering wheel and body-coloured door accents similar to those you’ll find in today’s MX-5.
+The Iconic SP’s cabin doesn't appear far from showroom-ready.
+Mazda has stuck to tradition with a simple round steering wheel and body-coloured door accents similar to those you’ll find on today’s MX-5.

 The centre console houses gear selector controls and the primary infotainment screen is set within the dash, and appears no larger than the unit fitted to Mazda’s latest production cars.
 A curved digital dial pack is set behind the steering wheel and offers speed, drive mode and G-meter readings, as well as a circuit map for track days.